entiendoNull/expo-modules-london-2025-workshop/module-1.md

 You can build your project locally by running the compile commands provided by the Expo CLI.
 These commands generate the `ios/` and `android/` directories that Xcode and Android Studio use to compile your app.

 The first time your build an app it will also trigger a prebuild if the `ios/` and `android/` directories are not present in the project.
-You can also manually trigger a prebuild with `npx expo prebuild`.
+You can also manually trigger a prebuild with `npx expo prebuild --clean`.

 ```
 npx expo run:ios